pulibrary/princeton_ansible/roles/nginxplus/README.md

   * The `nginx_production_rebuild.yml` playbook builds new NGINX Plus load balancers from scratch.
   * The `nginx_production.yml` playbook updates existing NGINX Plus load balancers.

-When updating existing load balancers, best practice is to run on a single host with `-limit`.
+When updating existing load balancers, the playbook forces you to run on a single host with `-limit`.

 Adding hosts
 ------------

 * To add a new host to the load balancers, you need to do more than just run this role.
 See the [Add Hosts Guide](ADDHOSTS.md) for details.

-Updating SSL or configuration with tags: quick focused updates
+Updating configuration quickly
 --------------------------------------------------------------

-The two tags in this role let you run subsets of its actions, so you can quickly update the load balancer in specific ways.

-  * The `SSL` tag adds or updates SSL Certs and Keys.
-To use it:
-    - add the new cert and key to the `files/ssl/` directory
-    - run the `nginx_production.yml` playbook with `-t SSL` (this runs tasks with `tags: SSL` and tasks with `tags: always`)

-  * The `update_conf` tag updates configuration for existing sites.
-To use it:
-    - add the configuration file to the `files/html/` directory
-    - run the `nginx_production.yml` playbook with `-t update_conf` (this runs tasks with `tags: update_conf` and tasks with `tags: always`)
+You can quickly update existing configuration files or add new ones using the `update_conf` tag.
+There is documentation on using this tag in the playbook itself, and also in the pul-it-handbook [documentation about nginxplus](https://github.com/pulibrary/pul-it-handbook/blob/main/services/nginxplus.md#only-upload-new-and-changed-config-files).

 Requirements
 ------------